-A block from Campus Martius Park, the Federal Reserve Building consists of two connected structures—a Classical Revival-style low-rise built in 1927 and an International-style mid-rise building built in 1950 by architect Minoru Yamasaki.
-Highlights include a front courtyard that leads to a vaulted lobby of marble and terrazzo, two office floors with rooftop decks and a ground-floor, second-generation food and beverage suite.
+The Federal Reserve Building, consisting of two connected structures—a Classical Revival-style low-rise built in 1927 and an International-style mid-rise building built in 1950 by architect Minoru Yamasaki—is located just one block from Campus Martius Park in the Central Business District.
+The building’s front courtyard leads into a vaulted lobby made of marble and terrazzo, renovated in 2015, two office floors with rooftop decks and a ground-floor, second-generation food and beverage suite.
+There’s an accessway to an adjacent parking garage and street-level dining and shopping located nearby.
+Notable tenants include architecture and design firm Rossetti, health insurance administrator UST HealthProof and Soraya, a modern Japanese restaurant and bar.

 Property Details